|

 1. Start with a clean, washed, and dry face.

-2. Use vaseline around your eyebrows to prevent the dye from staining areas you don’t want to be colored.
+2. Use vaseline around your eyebrows to prevent the dye from staining areas you don’t want coloured.

 3. Mix the dye as instructed.
 Some dyes come in powdered form, while others are cream or gel-based.